 Each and every one of these choices has other requirements.
 You should check with the Canadian government.
 You can also visit working with a Canada student visa article.

 Can you Work After Your Canada student visa?

 Some students want to get Canadian citizenship after their studies.
 They want to stay and work in Canada.
 It is easy to get a Post-Graduate Work Permit (PGWP) when you have a student visa.

 The requirements students must fulfill are as follows:

 - Study courses less than eight-month are not eligible.

-- Students with eight months to two years of study course can get a PGWP for the same time.
+- Students with eight months to two years of study courses can get a PGWP at the same time.

 - Applicants who have had a two years study course or more get a PGWP for 3 years.

 - Students who enrolled and completed more than one study program could get a PGWP for up to 3 years.